 This program is sponsored by the University of North Carolina System.
-There are two participating vendors in the program, Fidelity and TIAA-CREF.
+There are two participating vendors in the program, Fidelity and TIAA.
 The UNC System Voluntary 403(b) Retirement Program is a supplemental retirement plan that allows employees to set aside payroll-deducted contributions on either a tax-deferred or Roth after-tax basis.

 All permanent and temporary employees who are subject to FICA withholdings are eligible to participate (students are not eligible).

-During 2015, you can contribute up to the lesser of 100% of your compensation or $18,000.
+You can contribute up to the lesser of 100% of your compensation or $18,000.
 You may be eligible for a catch-up contribution of an additional $6,000 if you are 50 or older, or will turn 50 during the current calendar year.
 For employees age 50 or older the maximum contribution amount is $24,000.
 You contributions can be deducted on either a tax deferred basis (reduces your federal and state taxes) or an after-tax basis using a Roth 403(b) account.

 Coordination with other Supplemental Plans